 Effective communication is crucial in any role.
 Employers want candidates who can articulate ideas clearly, listen attentively, and engage in meaningful conversations.
 Whether it’s written or verbal communication, your ability to interact with team members, clients, and management is key to success.

-How to showcase: On your resume, highlight instances where your communication skills made a difference—such as leading a presentation, collaborating on a project, or writing reports.
+How to showcase: On your resume, highlight instances where your communication skills made a difference.
+These could include leading a presentation, collaborating on a project, or writing reports.

 2. Teamwork